kuzzleio/documentation/src/guide/1/dbsearch/javascript/index.md

 ## Connect to Kuzzle

-We need now to connect to Kuzzle :
+We need now to connect to Kuzzle:

 [snippet=connect]